-- (a) hours of operation, to prevent public nuisance to any nearby residents, or problems of noxious smells and anti social behaviour; - (b) supervision of queues and the management of large numbers of clientele descending on the premises at certain times this could include door supervision to control surges of customers where this may occur;

-- (c) layout of the premises to cope with patrons e.g. position of counters, entrances and exits; - (d) litter control and environmental activities, such as litter picking, provision of litter bins, street sweeping/washing; - (e) CCTV; and - (f) public safety, including the type of power supply to be used where the application is for a trading vehicle. - (g) noise arising from the operation of the premises from both plant and clientele.
+- (a) hours of operation, to prevent public nuisance to any nearby residents, or problems of noxious smells and anti social behaviour; - (b) supervision of queues and the management of large numbers of clientele descending on the premises at certain times this could include door supervision to control surges of customers where this may occur; - (c) layout of the premises to cope with patrons e.g. position of counters, entrances and exits: - (d) litter control and environmental activities, such as litter picking, provision of litter bins, street sweeping/washing; - (e) CCTV; and - (f) public safety, including the type of power supply to be used where the application is for a trading vehicle.